 It is almost impossible to have a conversation regarding technology without touching on some aspect of edge computing.
 After all, IDC predicts that by 2023, over 50% of new enterprise IT infrastructure deployed will be at the edge rather than corporate datacenters, up from less than 10% today.

 The concepts surrounding edge refer to a distributed computing paradigm that includes the deployment of processing and storage resources outside of centralized datacenter and cloud infrastructure as close as necessary to the point of data generation.
 Of course, edge consists of more than just hardware.
 It also includes software, provisioned services, and professional services.
-A full market view is provided in the IDC Worldwide Edge Taxonomy.

 The conversation surrounding edge can be different depending on context.
 While edge computing provides common benefits in terms of reduced latency for real-time applications, business continuity in situations with limited connectivity, and cost reductions by reducing the movement of data, the vocabulary used to articulate use cases can vary.

 For this reason, several types of edges have emerged.

 These are typically remote office or branch office (ROBO) scenarios.
 While it is possible to deliver IT services to local employees from a central source, it is common to have infrastructure in these locations.
 This could be something as simple as file and print services to more resource-intensive distributed applications.
 In either case, these locations represent a situation where there is little to no IT staff, requiring a higher emphasis on low-touch deployment and remote management.